embrexemb/Project-02/README.md

 Python version for this environment is 3.6.13

 Note: the data files in the current repo has been corrupted.
 In earlier repos the data files were not corrupted, but the data was not verified.
+To demo the live chart showing earnings, I switched back to an earlier json file that will use the ticker symbol but the bar chart data is not accurate stock information.